vrajani/tech-questions/docs/general.md

 2) What is arraylist ?
 Difference between array and arraylist ?
 3) What is difference between int and Integer in java?
 4) Difference between Hashtable and Hashmap ?

+Difference between finally final and finalize
+What are functional interfaces
+Why Carfax?
+When do you use Denormalization?
+What need to be included in try catch to make sure finally is not executed Difference between throw and throws
+What are the different interfaces in collection framework Normalization, joins, unions hadoop
+What is polymorphism?
+Why do we use till 3NF only?
+How do you deal with failure?
+What is MVC and have you worked on any projects that utilize MVC? fizzbuzz
+What is OOD?
+What is private, public and protected?
+Basic java questions.